grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

   If the definitive content changes, your link may need to be updated.

-- The linked content may be on a more complicated page that which may confuse readers.
+- The linked content might lead to a more complex page that could potentially confuse readers.

-- Users may lose context by following the link to another page or section.
+- Users might lose context by following the link to another page or section.

-  This concern hasn't been tested with UX surveys.
+  This concern hasn't been validated with UX research.

 ### Share chunks of content